 To read more about Sport in Senior School view our News Room Sports Reports

-The range of musical opportunities outside the classroom is wide ranging and girls are able to participate in a variety of musical events – Orchestra, Carol and Commemoration Services, Senior and Junior School Choir, Year 6 Chamber Choir and a range of instrumental and vocal ensembles in the Senior School.
-A music residential weekend at Ingestre Hall, for Years 7 to Sixth Form, also brings the girls together in another context to enjoy the making of music.
+The range of musical opportunities outside the classroom is wide ranging and pupils are able to participate in a variety of musical events – Orchestra, Carol and Commemoration Services, Senior and Junior School Choir, Year 6 Chamber Choir and a range of instrumental and vocal ensembles in the Senior School.
+A music residential weekend at Ingestre Hall, for Years 7 to Sixth Form, also brings the students together in another context to enjoy the making of music.

 GCSE and A Level music students attend concerts at Symphony Hall every year as part of their musical enrichment.

 Pupils greatly benefit from one to one lessons in learning co-ordination skills and then gaining further confidence from participation in the various concerts that are regularly held.
-The taking of practical music exams is encouraged for suitable candidates, and we regularly enter girls for exams with the Associated Board, Trinity Guildhall and London College of Music.
+The taking of practical music exams is encouraged for suitable candidates, and we regularly enter students for exams with the Associated Board, Trinity Guildhall and London College of Music.

 Lessons are timetabled by the Musicians to take place on a rotation basis.
 GCSE and A level students are given priority for lessons outside the school day (i.e. before / after school or lunchtime) subject to availability.